Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 What planet rules Taurus?
 Venus.
 In astrology, Venus represents love, beauty, pleasure, and material values.
 Taurus is one of two signs ruled by Venus (the other is Libra), and astrologers consider Venus to be "at home" in Taurus, meaning it expresses its energy most naturally here.

 What stones are associated with Taurus?
 Emerald (the primary Taurus stone, connected to Venus), rose quartz (love and emotional warmth), lapis lazuli (wisdom and truth), and sapphire (loyalty and commitment).
 Of these, emerald and rose quartz are the most commonly used in Taurus-specific jewellery.
+If you'd rather pin the choice to a birth month than a sun sign, the birthstones-by-month guide maps every option in one place.

 Are Taureans really that stubborn?
 The archetype says yes, and most people who know a Taurus will agree.
 But stubbornness is just another word for determination, depending on context.
 Taurus persistence is what allows them to finish projects, maintain relationships, and build things that last.
 The flip side is resistance to change, which can be problematic.
 Like all personality traits, it's a spectrum.